stacksjs/bun-query-builder/docs/features/builder.md

 # Query Builder

-The fluent API for building type-safe SQL using Bun’s tagged template literals.
+Build type-safe SQL with a fluent API backed by Bun’s tagged template literals.
+All table/column types are inferred from your model files.

 ## Basics